 For first-time sellers on eBay, it's wise to take the time to find out what fees you'll incur from eBay and PayPal before you start selling.
 There are some basic fees that you'll be charged when you list an item and when you sell it, and those fees can add up and take you by surprise if you're not expecting them.
 Calculating the fees will help ensure that you make a profit on the items you list.

 Listing Insertion Fee

 The first fee you'll encounter is an insertion fee, which is the amount you’re charged for listing an item.
 This fee applies to both auction-style listings and fixed-price listings (also known as Good 'Til Canceled listings that renew automatically once per month).
-Sellers with a basic eBay account get 50 zero insertion fee listings each month.
+Sellers with a basic eBay account get 100 zero insertion fee listings each month for most categories.
 After exceeding that allowance, each additional item that you list is subject to a fee of $.30.

 eBay sellers who sign up for a store subscription, which ranges from $4.95 per month to $2999.95 per month, get a greater zero insertion fee allotment and incur less in fees if the established thresholds for their subscription are exceeded.
 While a basic eBay account is suitable for low-volume sellers just getting started, signing up for a store subscription makes sense once your sales increase.